morrowind-modding/tes3cs-manual/content/actors/dialogue/index.md

 ## Journal

-Journals show the text that is added to the player's journal with the Journal script function.
+Journals show the text that is added to the player's journal with the [[gameplay/scripting/functions/index#Faction|journal function]].
 Each journal has an index, which is used with the Journal command.
 This tab just shows all the journals and their text and index.
 For more information about how to use journals, see the Journal command.

 Starting with Tribunal, you can also name journal entries for tracking quests and flag them as completed.
 See \[[QuestTitle|Quest Title]].

 ## Filter for

 Filter on the bottom left side of the dialogue window will show all the dialogue in a particular person.
-It will show all dialogue for that person's ID, race, class, gender, cell, etc...
+It will show all dialogue for that person's ID, [[race]], [[class]], gender, [[building-and-editing/world/index|cell]], etc...
 Some things such as local variable states and journal conditions are not checked in the editor, so the list you see with Filter is often larger than the list of topics someone will have in the game.

 ## Info / Response